9th December, 2021

-First of all, let's answer the most common questions around these roles.
-What is the difference between a fire warden and fire marshal?
+First of all, we will answer the most common questions around these roles.
+What are the differences (and similarities) between a fire warden and a fire marshal?
 And what do both these roles do, exactly, when it comes to fire safety?

-Simply put, these are people who have extra fire safety duties, to assist the person with overall responsibility for fire safety.
-They might be trained in emergency firefighting, helping with evacuations and carrying out fire checks and inspections.
+Simply put, fire marshals and fire wardens are people who have extra fire safety duties.
+They are both expected to assist the person with overall responsibility for fire safety.
+And they might be trained in emergency firefighting, helping with evacuations and carrying out fire checks and inspections.

 These 'competent persons' are who we are talking about when we use the term fire marshals or fire wardens.

 In this scenario, fire wardens will usually have day to day fire management duties.
 Duties will include spot checks, risk assessment, reporting and monitoring of fire safety within the workplace.
-A pro-active fire safety role.
+A fire warden could be considered a proactive fire safety role.

-In this situation, the business has decided to have two types of fire safety assistance and given each role a different name.
+In this situation, the business has decided to have two types of fire safety assistance and give each role a different name.